the-technat/the-technat/content/posts/k8s_kubeadm.md

 ### [kubeadm, kubectl, kubelet](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-kubeadm-kubelet-and-kubectl)

 Next step is to get kubeadm, kubelet and kubectl onto the nodes.
-Now here it's important to think twice which version we are going to install.
+Here it's important to think twice which version we are going to install.
 According to the [version skew-policy](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#version-skew-policy) it's the best to install the same version as the version of Kubernetes we are going to install later.
 In my case this is `v1.31.1`.
-I'm later going to hold the APT packages on this specific version so that they don't get accidentially updated when we do a system upgrade.

 Installing the tools using APT works as follows: